Kioxia microSD card, U301 and U365 Flash Drives Review

 The Exceria microSD card has quite a lot going on it on paper.
 Before we dive deep here, let us quickly get the specs out of the way.
 It comes in 32, 64, 128, or 256-gigabyte variants.
 We have the 128GB one on our hands today.
 This is a Class 10 microSDXC card.
 The XC indicated that this one has extended storage, these types of SD cards are more common these days.

-Other than that, you can use it any way you would normally use a microSD card.
+Other than that, you can use it any way you would normally use one of the best microSD cards.
 It is also a UHS-I card.
 UHS-I means that the memory card has a read speed of at least 10MB/s.
 The card also comes with some water resistance and temperature resistance.
 This makes it extremely reliable especially if you are using it inside a camera during rough conditions.
 As usual, it also comes with an SD card adapter.

 Performance-wise, this microSD card is quite good.
 You can see the sequential read and write speeds above for yourself.
 Of course, that’s to be expected with a high-quality UHS-I memory card.
 We did further testing by transferring a 2.81GB file.
 It took about 46 seconds for that 2.81GB file to transfer on the Exceria microSDXC memory card.